dcherino/DMARC-Viewer/README.md

+# Comments

+Please read my [comments](comments.md) about this technical test on the COMMENTS file.

-# Red Sift React/DMARC Developer Exercise
+## Red Sift React/DMARC Developer Exercise

 Your task is to build your first [sift](https://docs.redsift.com/docs/intro-system-overview).